shawfdong/pyDHS/README.rst

 Description
 ===========

-The idea is that this code base will provide the necessary functionality to communicate with DCSS and be configurable for different peices of hardware.
+This code base will provide the necessary functionality to communicate with DCSS and be configurable for different peices of hardware.
 For example it could be configured to control a Raspberry Pi, or run some python scripts, etc.

 To begin with I am thinking about a loop detection DHS so my notes might reflect that bias to begin with.